input-output-hk/jormungandr/doc/concepts/network.md

 ### Multilayered topology

-Just as described in the [Poldercast] paper we allow for our network topology to be built on multiple layers, behaving slightly differently and allowing for better granular control.
-In practice it means the node will have different group of nodes it connects to based on different algorithms, each of these groups being a subset of the whole known list of nodes.
+As described in the [Poldercast] paper, our network topology is built on multiple layers that allow for granular control of it's behavior.
+In practice this means a node will have different groups of nodes that it connects to based on different algorithms, each of these groups are a subset of the whole known list of nodes.

 In short we have:

-* The rings layer, which select a predecessor(s) and a successor(s) for each topic (Fragment or Blocks);
+* The rings layer selects a predecessor(s) and a successor(s) for each topic (Fragment or Blocks);
-* The Vicinity layer, will select nodes we are close to in terms of interests;
+* The Vicinity layer will select nodes that have similar interests;
 * The Cyclon layer, will select nodes randomly.

 However, we keep the option open to remove some of these layers or to add new